gabriellegall/dbt_netsuite/README.md

 ### Incremental load
 As mentionned previously, the client wants to optimize performance as much as possible.
-An incremental load of the transaction data is possible from NetSuite since both transaction lines and transactions have field called last_modified_date which tracks the date of last update.
+An incremental load of the transaction data is possible from NetSuite since both transaction_lines and transactions have field called last_modified_date which tracks the date of last update.
 Several challenges are to be noted however :
-- The date of last update at the transaction line level and at the transaction level are sometimes inconsistent : a transaction line can be updated without the transaction being updated, and vice-versa.
+- The date of last update at the transaction_line level and at the transaction level are sometimes inconsistent : a transaction_line can be updated without the transaction being updated, and vice-versa.
 To solve this challenge, the client agrees to perform DELETE + INSERT operation at a transaction level, based on the maximum date of last update.
 This is a conservative incremental scenario ensuring that all changes are captured.
 - Deleted transaction are physically deleted from NetSuite transaction table (hard delete) and should therefore be deleted from the datawarehouse as well during the incremental update.
-An audit table called 'Deleted Records' lists all transactions physically deleted from NetSuite.
+An audit table called 'Deleted Records' lists all transactions physically deleted from NetSuite and can be used to perform this operation.
-- Deleted transaction lines are also physically deleted from NetSuite transaction line table (hard delete) and should therefore be deleted from the datawarehouse as well during the incremental update.
-Since a deleted transaction line automatically updates the data of last update at a transaction level, performing a DELETE + INSERT operation at a transaction level will automatically solve this problem.
+- Deleted transaction_lines are also physically deleted from NetSuite transaction_line table (hard delete) and should therefore be deleted from the datawarehouse as well during the incremental update.
+Since a deleted transaction_line automatically updates the date of last update at a transaction level, performing a DELETE + INSERT operation at a transaction level will automatically solve this problem.

 ## Modilarity